Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Experimental Setup and Costs

 NSPose~\citep{endo2023humanmotionqa} is the original motion QA method that defines the task and proposes a neuro-symbolic framework.
 It uses a pretrained Motion ViT encoder and executes modular programs recursively over the learned motion representations.
 We retrain NSPose on the 10-option format using their released code.

-\paragraph{Captioning baselines.} For the captioning experiments in Table~\ref{tab:main}, baseline numbers for TM2T, MotionGPT, LaMP, MoTe, and MotionGPT3 are taken from the MotionGPT3 paper~\citep{chen2024motiongpt3}, which evaluates all methods under the same protocol on HumanML3D.
+\paragraph{Captioning baselines.} For the captioning experiments in Table~\ref{tab:main}, baseline numbers for TM2T, MotionGPT, LaMP, MoTe, and MotionGPT3 are taken from the MotionGPT3 paper~\citep{chen2024motiongpt3}, which evaluates all methods under the same protocol on HumanML3D, except for CIDEr which we re-compute on the released checkpoints with the cleaned \texttt{pycocoevalcap} pipeline described in Appendix~\ref{app:metrics} (the original numbers were inflated by extraneous symbols such as colons and newlines in the predictions).
 MG-MotionLLM~\citep{wu2025mgmotionllm} numbers are from their CVPR 2025 paper.